 Our environmental technical experts work with our process safety and operational engineers to ensure our operating systems and processes are managed to prevent harmful discharges or releases to the environment.

-We comply with local and state regulations for emissions from our operations such as waste management, water discharge and air emissions.
-And we also apply our own standards, which outline requirements to define, monitor and manage emissions at our managed operations.
+At a minimum, we comply with national and local environmental regulations related to waste management, water discharge and air emissions.
+We also apply our own standards, which set the minimum requirements to define, monitor and manage emissions at all our managed operations to prevent harm to people and the environment.
 These standards also require us to set performance requirements for resource efficiency, particularly relating to mineral and non-mineral waste management.

 From waste to soap

 For example, at our Oyu Tolgoi operations in Mongolia, 40-50% of waste materials are diverted from the waste management centre through re-use and recycling programmes.
 Not only is this reducing the volume of materials going to the landfill (prolonging the operational life of the waste management centre landfill cells) but it is also supporting Mongolian communities and industries.
 Waste oil is treated for reuse as lubricants, waste plastic is recycled into plastic pellets for reuse in the manufacturing of other products, and plastic pellets are converted into packaging and medical sharps containers.
-The end product of kitchen waste cooking oil is purified by a local company and used to make soap.
+Used cooking oil from our kitchens is purified by a local company and used to make soap.